 - Education and community engagement: The Water Desk will work with students, the CU News Corps, as well others beyond the campus to advance learning and to engage the community on Western water issues.

 The Water Desk launched in April 2019 with support from a two-year, $700,000 grant from the Walton Family Foundation.
+We have also received funding from the S. D. Bechtel, Jr. Foundation.
 As a journalistic effort, The Water Desk maintains a strict editorial firewall between its content and funders.
 Likewise, The Water Desk has editorial independence from CU Boulder.

 Funders of The Water Desk cannot specify how The Water Desk and its partners cover a story, nor can they influence the outcome of that reporting.
 This editorial firewall erects a barrier between The Water Desk’s financial supporters and the initiative’s journalism.
 The Water Desk will be transparent about what entities are supporting the initiative and it will disclose any potential conflicts of interest.
 As discussed below, The Water Desk’s grantmaking program for journalists follows the same principles: funders have no right of review and no influence on stories or other journalistic content that is produced with the support of these grants.